"Jordi Savall conjures joy out of misery in an ambitiously conceived evening."—Limelight

 Jordi Savall, director

-Please note: this program is performed with English supertitles.
+Please note: non-English vocals will be performed with supertitles.

 This event is part of the 2018/19 Berkeley RADICAL programming initiative, Citizenship.
 Learn more and watch videos >